GST for Flats/Apartments

 GST on Flat Registration & Stamp Duty

-GST is not imposed on flat registration and stamp duty since these are also separate levies by the state government.
-Stamp duty and registration charges are payable under the laws of the states for the legal transfer of ownership of property and are not in the ambit of GST.
+GST is not levied on flat registration or stamp duty, as these are separate charges imposed under state laws.
+Stamp duty and registration charges are payable under the laws of the states for the legal transfer of ownership of property and are not within the scope of GST.
 Therefore, GST for apartment registration is not applicable at any stage in property registration.

-Even in the case of GST applicability to the purchase of an under-construction flat, the GST is charged only on the component of construction service payable to the developer.
+Even when GST applies to an under-construction flat purchase, it is charged only on the construction service component payable to the developer.
 But then, buyers also have to make a separate payment of stamp duty and registration charges at the time of registration.
 Understanding that there is no GST for apartment registration is useful for buyers as it helps to accurately estimate the total cost of acquisitions, as well as clear confusion between central and state taxes.

 GST for Buying a New Flat